jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 The problem at hand is this: How do you get the four lipids and the mRNA to combine in such a way that they form the protective sphere of the LNP, in a reproducible way?
 You can’t just combine all parts in your Vitamix and run the smoothie program.
 Well, you could, but it’s not going to give you a weird smoothie and not mRNA filled lipid nano-particles.
 What is of the essence is precise control of molecule sizes, precise control of flow rates, and probably precise control of many other parameters.
 Microfluidics is the technology of choice for these requirements and are most likely used for nanoparticle formation in mRNA vaccine making.

 Vancouver, British Columbia, appears to be one center of expertise for LNPs in the world.
-The Vancouver company [Precision Nanosystems](https://www.precisionnanosystems.com/workflows/payloads/mrna) makes devices for LNP production and is part of an effort to create a Made in Canada COVID-19 vaccine.[^24] Transferra Nanosciences, also in Vancouver, was recently acquired by German chemistry mega-corp Evonik[^25] but seems to not be involved in any COVID-19 vaccine efforts.
+The Vancouver company [Precision Nanosystems](https://www.precisionnanosystems.com/workflows/payloads/mrna) makes devices for LNP production and is part of an effort to create a Made in Canada COVID-19 vaccine.[^24] Transferra Nanosciences, also in Vancouver, was acquired by German chemistry mega-corp Evonik[^25] in 2016 but seems to not be involved in any COVID-19 vaccine efforts.
 The educational content on Precision Nanosystems’ website is worth a watch if you want to know more about the process.
 [Acuitas Therapeutics](https://acuitastx.com), also in Vancouver, develops LNPs and works with several vaccine developers including Pfizer-BioNTech.[^26]

 Klosterneuburg outside Vienna, Austria, is the other global center of excellence for LNPs.
 That’s where the company [Polymun Scientific Immunbiologische Forschung GmbH](https://www.polymun.com) is located which is the subject of the aforementioned WSJ article.
 According to the article, technology transfer to scale up Polymun’s process in-house at Pfizer and/or BioNTech was happening as of November.
 In addition, Pfizer uses technology developed by Acuitas Therapeutics.[^27] [The previously referenced Washington Post article](https://www.washingtonpost.com/health/2020/11/17/coronavirus-vaccine-manufacturing/) reports that as of November the LNP production step in Kalamazoo is the bottleneck of the US supply chain.